vacp2p/rfc/specs/waku/waku-1.md

 #### P2P Request Complete

-This packet is used to indicate that all messages, requested earlier with an P2P Request packet (`0x7E`), have been send via one or more P2P Message packets (`0x7F`).
+This packet is used to indicate that all messages, requested earlier with a P2P Request packet (`0x7E`), have been sent via one or more P2P Message packets (`0x7F`).

 The content of the packet is explained in the [Waku Mail Server](./mailserver.md) specification.